 Updating support files in S-100 based product specifications can be done through the metadata that goes with the support files.
-This is done by including issue date and management information in the discovery metadata file that follows the exchange set that includes the new or updated support file.
+This is done by including issue date and management information in the discovery metadata file that is incorporated in the exchange set that includes the new or updated support file.
 Below is an example of how such instructions can be written for a Product Specification.

-EXAMPLE
+Example:

 The type of support file is indicated in the “purpose” field of the discovery metadata.
 Support files carrying the “deletion” flag must be removed from the system.
-When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the file, the system software must check to see whether any other feature referenced the same file, before that file is deleted.
+When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the file, the system software must check to see whether any other feature references the same file, before that file is deleted.

 To avoid complex management routines, it may be advantageous to specify that each support file should only be used once in the exchange set and to store the support files in a separate folder within the exchange set.